liferay/liferay-central-test-2/modules/sdk/gradle-plugins-whip/README.markdown

 # Whip Gradle Plugin

-The Whip Gradle plugin allows you to use the [Liferay Whip](https://github.com/liferay/liferay-portal/tree/master/modules/test/whip) library in order to ensure that unit tests fully cover your project code.
+The Whip Gradle plugin allows you to use the [Liferay Whip](https://github.com/liferay/liferay-portal/tree/master/modules/test/whip) library in order to ensure that unit tests fully cover your project's code.
 See [here](https://github.com/liferay/liferay-portal/tree/master/modules/sdk/gradle-plugins-whip/samples) for a usage sample.